at West Lafayette Intermediate School

-The math intervention program at Happy Hollow Elementary School is a general education initiative designed to support students who are performing below grade level in math.
+The math intervention program at West Lafayette Intermediate School is a general education initiative designed to support students who are performing below grade level in math.
 Students attend Math Workshop class with Mrs. Kaverman two times a week for 45 minute sessions.
 All instruction is provided in a small group setting with no more than four students in a group.

 Who qualifies for math intervention services?